 Sajith the thirty eight-year-old man with his better half and the little darling was flying to the USA, his present bread provider.
 The USA endows him with a livelihood luxuriant enough to display his affluence especially in his indigenous village.
 This was the life that he had aspired for, from his teens.
 After being professionally graduated from a prestigious institute, a corporate management had offered him a handsome income.
 Despite that he chose his official address in the USA in search of more opulence.
 Occasionally he flies to his own lovely village to spend his holidays.
 As the village greenery charmed him this time also, he has been there for about a fortnight or above.
 The flight of time during the sabbatical moves as fast as dry leaves in strong wind.
 He can’t help being back to the USA.

 Amma has experienced the pleasure of staying abroad with her son and family mainly to rear up her darling grandson.
 Now the toddler spends his days in play school along with his peers.
 Therefore she is not needed there and also she senses that her daughter-in-law is not much comfortable to have her there further.
 But amma’s ethics didn’t allow her tongue to utter anything against her son’s spouse.
-Above all the loneliness she faced abroad in her kin’s absence from morning till evening and the pull from her domicile added speed to stop her USA reside.
+Above all the loneliness she faced abroad was her other kin’s absence from morning till evening and the pull from her domicile added speed to conclude her USA reside.
 So she landed back on her own sand.
 She didn’t rather couldn’t attribute any wrong to her son, he has become more family-centric of his wife and kid though.
 It is true that his attention towards the predecessor had diminished in quantity.

 Now he is in his village on a vacation.
 In one fine morning amma came to her son, patted him at his back and asked him to sing her favourite ‘manassasancharare…’ (Carnatic music).
 But the response to that humble demand was haughty, “Oh!
 It is not time to sing.
 Let me read this news paper.
 I shall sing later.”